2010 American League Championship Series: Game 6

 Elvis Andrus doubled to lead off the bottom of the first, advanced to third on a Josh Hamilton single and scored on an RBI groundout from Vladimir Guerrero.
 Texas starter Colby Lewis shut down the Yankees until the top of the fifth, when Alex Rodriguez doubled and later scored on a wild pitch that appeared to hit Nick Swisher.

 In the bottom of that same inning, with Mitch Moreland on third and two outs, Yankees starter Phil Hughes intentionally walked Hamilton to face Guerrero.
 Guerrero doubled to score both Moreland and Hamilton.
 Hughes was then replaced by David Robertson, who promptly gave up a two-run home run to Nelson Cruz to give Texas a 5–1 lead.
 Ian Kinsler added a run on a sacrifice fly in the seventh inning off of Kerry Wood.

-In the ninth, Neftalí Feliz closed out the series for Texas, striking out Alex Rodriguez to send the Rangers to the World Series for the first time in franchise history.
+In the ninth, Neftalí Feliz closed out the series for Texas, striking out Alex Rodriguez to send the Rangers to the World Series for the first time in franchise history, and exacting long awaited revenge on the team that eliminated them in three consecutive postseason appearances.
 One journalist wrote "Tom Hicks was right.
 Texas did win a pennant with A-Rod on the field."